awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 1. For **Minimum healthy percentage**, enter the percentage of the Auto Scaling group that must remain healthy during an instance refresh\.
 The default is 90 percent\.
 Choosing a lower percentage results in a higher number of instances being terminated and replaced at the same time\.

-1. For **Instance warmup**, enter the number of seconds until a newly launched instance is ready to use\.
-Set this value greater than or equal to the maximum amount of startup time needed for your application, from when an instance starts to when it can receive traffic\.
-The default value is the value for the health check grace period that's currently set for the Auto Scaling group\.
+1. For **Instance warmup**, enter the number of seconds from when a new instance's state changes to `InService` to when it can receive traffic, or leave blank to keep the default warmup\.

+   If left blank, the default is the group's default instance warmup if enabled\.
+If default instance warmup is not enabled, then the instance warmup falls back to the value of the health check grace period for the group\.

 1. \(Optional\) For **Checkpoints**, choose **Enable checkpoints** to replace instances using an incremental or phased approach to an instance refresh\.
 This provides additional time for verification between sets of replacements\.
 If you choose not to enable checkpoints, the instances are replaced in one nearly continuous operation\.